peterallanwalker/SWP08-Probel/README.md

 ### connectIO.py
 A main entry point to the application for users - creates a connection, prompts for individual source-to-destination routes with optional label to pass.

-- [] take csv filename as command line argument for test salvos.
+- [ ] Take csv filename as command line argument to test bulk patching / salvos.

 ### connectIO_0x.py
 Rough testing/in-progress dev scripts.